-- 29. The first element of this text that is notable is the lack of any conjunction to separate the three subparagraphs.
+- (ii) relating to the traffic in arms, ammunition and implements of war and to such traffic in other goods and materials as is carried on directly or indirectly for the purpose of supplying a military establishment; - (iii) taken in time of war or other emergency in international relations. - 30.
+The first element of this text that is notable is the lack of any conjunction to separate the three subparagraphs.
 The subparagraphs are not separated by the coordinating conjunction "or", to demonstrate alternatives, or the conjunction "and", to suggest cumulative situations.
-Accordingly, each subparagraph must be considered for its relation to the chapeau of Article XXI(b). - 30.
+Accordingly, each subparagraph must be considered for its relation to the chapeau of Article XXI(b). - 31.
 Subparagraphs (i) and (ii) of Article XXI(b) both begin with the phrase "relating to" and directly follow the phrase "essential security interests" in the chapeau of paragraph (b).
-The most natural reading of this construction is that subparagraphs (i) and (ii) modify the phrase "essential security interests" and thus illustrate the types of "essential security interests" that Members considered could lead to action under Article XXI(b). - 31.
+The most natural reading of this construction is that subparagraphs (i) and (ii) modify the phrase "essential security interests" and thus illustrate the types of "essential security interests" that Members considered could lead to action under Article XXI(b). - 32.
 Subparagraphs (i) and (ii) do not limit a Member's essential security interests exclusively to those interests.
 First, the chapeau of Article XXI(b) (as noted) reserves to the Member the judgment of what "its interests" are, including whether they are relating to one of the enumerated interests.
 Second, subparagraph (iii) reflects no explication (and therefore cannot be understood to reflect a limitation) on a Member's essential security interests.
-Rather, as with subparagraphs (i) and (ii), the essential security interests are those determined by the Member taking the action. - 32.
+Rather, as with subparagraphs (i) and (ii), the essential security interests are those determined by the Member taking the action. - 33.
 Subparagraph (iii) begins with temporal language: "taken in time of war or other emergency in international relations."
 The phrase "taken in time of" echoes the reference to "taking any action" in the chapeau of Article XXI (b), and it is actions that are "taken", not interests.
 Thus, the temporal circumstance in subparagraph (iii) modifies the word "action," rather than the phrase "essential security interests."
 Accordingly, Article XXI(b)(iii) reflects a Member's right to take action it considers necessary for the protection of its essential security interests when that action is taken in time of war or other emergency in international relations.
-Nor does the text of Article XXI(b)(iii) require that the emergency in international relations or war directly involve the acting Member, reflecting again that the action taken for the protection of its essential security interests is that which the Member judges necessary. - 33.
-Subparagraphs (i) to (iii) of Article XXI(b) thus reflect that Members wished to set out certain types of "essential security interests" and a temporal circumstance that Members considered could lead to action under Article XXI(b).
-A Member taking action pursuant to Article XXI(b) would consider its action to be necessary for the protection of the interests
+And the emergency in international relations or Nor does the text of Article XXI(b)(iii) require that the emergency in international relations or